-Wildeck’s mezzanine design includes heavy duty columns and support beams.
+Wildeck’s industrial mezzanine design includes heavy duty columns and support beams.
 Heavy-duty 5″ x 5″ x 3/16″ thick columns are a standard minimum (larger sizes available), along with 12″ x 12″ x 3/4″ thick baseplates, providing rigid support while eliminating obstructing bracing.

 There are options for warehouse mezzanine floors, as well.
 How the space is used on the upper level of the mezzanine will determine the type of flooring necessary to safely conduct your movements.
 Options include: roof deck and moisture-resistant resin board, bar grating, roof deck and floor plate, roof deck and concrete, among others.